Recruiting | 8Min Read

 The recruiting process needs more job advertisements than Headhunting.

-Also, headhunters will approach the candidate, whereas, in recruiting, the candidates mostly approach the recruiters afterwards the job advertising.
+Also, executive headhunters will approach the candidate, whereas, in recruiting, the candidates mostly approach the recruiters after the job advertising.

 Recruiters utilise their internal networks to get employee referrals for the best people to join them.
 However, headhunters or executive recruiters don't have such an opportunity to use this network to source Higher-level candidates.